 This brief description is an extreme simplification of the IHT regime.
 The rules include:

-Transfers between spouses and civil partners These are exempt from IHT, provided the recipient is domiciled in the UK.
-Non-domiciled aspects are beyond the scope of this guide, but if you are affected you should know the rules have recently changed.
+- Transfers between spouses and civil partners: These are exempt from IHT, provided the recipient is domiciled in the UK.
+Non-domiciled aspects are beyond the scope of this guide.

 Example – The main residence nil rate band in practice

 Jack and Jill each had an estate of £1.2 million when Jack died in June 2020.
 His will left everything to Jill, who died eight months later.
 Thus, Jill inherited 100% of Jack’s nil rate band and, as his estate was under £2 million, 100% of his residence nil rate band (of £175,000).
 However, on Jill’s death her estate was worth £2.4 million, which brought the tapering rule into play.
 Instead of having a total residence nil rate band of £350,000 (2 x £175,000), the amount available to her estate was reduced by £200,000 (£400,000/2) to just £150,000.

 If Jack had used his £325,000 nil rate band on first death to make gifts to beneficiaries other than Jill, there would still have been no IHT on his death, but Jill’s estate would have been correspondingly smaller on second death.
 As a result, the available residence nil rate band would have been £312,500 (£350,000 −£75,000/2).

 Planning point – Consider what gifts you could make over the next few years to use your exemptions and reliefs.

 Annual exemptions: There are three exemptions, each of which works on a tax-year basis: